Cloud physics and aerosol research

 Aerosol are small particles that have a wide range of important impacts on the atmosphere; they interact with solar and terrestrial radiation to perturb the Earth's energy budget; they play a key role in determining cloud properties; and in high concentrations they degrade air quality and visibility.
 Aerosol particles undergo complex atmospheric life-cycles and exhibit a vast range of properties, making their accurate representation in numerical models used for weather, climate and air quality prediction a significant challenge.

 Clouds form and evolve through the interaction of a range of physical processes.
-Dynamical processes which may be modulated by radiative heating and cooling lead to the lifting of air parcels and the condensation of water vapour.
-Microphysical processes lead to the formation of cloud droplets and ice crystals on pre-existing aerosol nuclei and their subsequent growth to form precipitation.
-We study these processes using a range of instrumentation that is flown on board the FAAM BAe146 research aircraft.
+Dynamical processes modulated by radiative heating and cooling lead to the lifting of air parcels and the condensation of water vapour.
+Cloud droplets and ice crystals form on pre-existing aerosol nuclei and may subsequently grow to form precipitation.

+Much of our research is focused on major international observing campaigns.
+These are often joint ventures with the UK and international academic groups.
 We work closely with colleagues in the Atmospheric Processes and Parametrizations group, from UK universities including Leeds and Manchester and also internationally to provide guidance on the improved representation of cloud and precipitation processes in the Unified Model.

 - Improved understanding of microphysical processes in cloud and precipitation systems.

 - Guidance on the development of improved parametrization schemes for microphysical processes in the Unified Model.

 - Development of improved observational techniques to study microphysical processes and bulk cloud properties.